 A health emergency has been declared in the territories of Guadeloupe, Saint-Martin, Saint-Barthélemy, Martinique and Réunion.
 Measures have been reinforced to slow down the progression of the epidemic:

 - For Guadeloupe: a lockdown is in force from 8pm to 5am.
 From 5am to 8pm, only travel within a 10km radius is allowed, beyond which a receipt will be required;

 - For Martinique: a lockdown is in force from 7pm to 5am.
 From 5am to 7pm, only travel within a 10km radius is allowed, beyond that a receipt will be required;

 - For Reunion Island: a lockdown is in force from 6pm to 5am.
 From 5am to 6pm, only travel within a 10km radius on weekdays and 5km on Sundays is allowed, beyond which proof of identity will be required;

 - For Saint-Martin and Saint-Barthélemy: a curfew is in force from 10pm to 5am.
 Only travel for compelling reasons is allowed and must be justified.

 A curfew is still in force in French Guiana and in Walis and Futuna.

-For air travel to the French overseas territories, a negative PCR test result from within 72 hours or antigen test result from within 48 hours prior to boarding remains an obligation for passengers coming from France or other green or amber countries .
+For air travel to the French overseas territories, a negative PCR test result from within 72 hours or antigen test result from within 48 hours prior to boarding remains an obligation for passengers coming from France or other green or amber countries (External link) .
 Travellers from a red country must provide a negative PCR or antigen test result less than 48 hours old.